kmattix/series-score-overlay/README.md

 * ~~Change overlay design to something better~~ (kind of finished, but could always be better)

 ## running the app
-Download the `publish.zip`, extract it, and run `SeriesScoreOverlay.exe`.
+Download the `publish.zip` under releases, extract it, and run `SeriesScoreOverlay.exe`.